Understanding Animal-Assisted Therapy

 PTSD and Trauma

-Dogs seems to be particularly suited to sexual trauma work with their ability to comfort and externalize the client’s attention.
+Dogs seem to be particularly suited to sexual trauma work with their ability to comfort and externalize the client’s attention.
 In one of the largest studies of AAT and children with a trauma history, children who worked with therapy dogs showed significant decreases in trauma symptoms including anxiety, depression, anger, post-traumatic stress disorder, dissociation, and sexual concerns.
 The most positive results were found when the dog was incorporated into the therapy process by telling stories from the dog’s perspective, rather than simply being present.

 Hospitals and Long-Term Care Facilities

 Patients who are in long-term hospital or care placements are at risk for the development of what is known in the medical community as “hospitalization syndrome.”
-Over time, the patient becomes increasingly lethargic, anhedonic and begins to lose interest in their surroundings.
+Over time, the patient becomes increasingly lethargic, and anhedonic and begins to lose interest in their surroundings.
 The elderly are at particular risk.
 Patients who participate in therapy with an AAT-certified animal have shown significant improvements in mood and in some cases, medical status.

 Animal-assisted therapy is beneficial for many clients who seek mental health care.
 The primary contraindications are a significant fear or dislike of animals or an allergy.
 As pet therapy continues to grow in popularity, research will continue to expand and explore its use across populations.
-In the meantime, indications are that AAT is a viable, useful and effective intervention to add to therapy.
+In the meantime, indications are that AAT is a viable, useful, and effective intervention to add to therapy.

 Dawn Ferera